Elthan/discord-spotify-bot/README.md

 ## Installation
 Fill in the config.py.
 Token is the discord token.
-You also need pyspotify and a Spotify appkey.
+You also need pyspotify and a Spotify appkey, follow the instructions for this in https://pyspotify.mopidy.com/